Woodloch Pines: Additions

-Woodloch Springs, opened in 1991, is a community and golf course with over 400 homes of varying sizes that can be purchased or rented by Woodloch Pines’ guests.
+Woodloch Springs, opened in 1991, is a community and golf course with over 400 homes of varying sizes that can be purchased or rented by Woodloch guests.
 The Springs has also been used for corporate retreats.

 The Lodge at Woodloch is a destination spa that opened in 2006.
-The Lodge, designed by architecture firm Cooper Carry, is a separate facility from the Woodloch Pines resort.
-It is five minutes away from The Pines, across the street from Woodloch Springs, on Little Lake Teedyuskung.
-The spa resort is operated by the Kiesendahl family.
+The Lodge, designed by architecture firm Cooper Carry, is a separate facility from the Pines at Woodloch.
+It is five minutes away from The Pines, across the street from the Springs at Woodloch Springs, on Little Lake Teedyuskung.
+The spa resort is co-owned and operated by the Kiesendahl family.

-The Reserve at Woodloch is a real estate project that is currently in development.

-Woodloch pines has won multiple awards like “#1 Best Resort for Families in 2019” by USA Today, “Family Vacation Critic Favorite” by the family vacation critic, "TOP 25 HOTELS FOR FAMILIES IN THE UNITED STATES” by TripAdvisor's Travelers' Choice Awards 2019, “TOP 10 HOTELS & RESORTS FOR YOUNG CHILDREN” by grandparents.com, “BEST RESORT FOR FAMILY REUNIONS” by ResortsandLodges.com, and “THE NUMBER ONE PLACE TO WORK IN THE STATE OF PENNSYLVANIA” by BEST PLACES TO WORK IN PENNSYLVANIA.

-Rooms and services

-Woodloch Pines is an all inclusive family friendly resort open all year round.
-Woodloch Pines has hotel rooms and houses that can be rented which have 3-6 bedrooms.
-Besides Lake Teedyuskung Woodloch Pines has 2 pools, escape rooms, staff shows, and special activities that you can earn the Woodloch Pines medal.
-Woodloch pines has 2 American style dining rooms.
+Woodloch won the "#1 Best Resort for Families in 2024" by USA Today, Best All-Inclusive Family Resort by Newsweek in 2025, The 20 Best All-Inclusive Resorts For Families by Forbes, and Best Family Travel Awards by Good Housekeeping 2023-2025.